-We will visit all introductory tenants after six weeks, six months and nine months before we will grant a secure tenancy to make sure the tenancy is satisfactory.
+We will visit all introductory tenants after six weeks and nine months before we will grant a secure tenancy to make sure the tenancy is satisfactory.

 Introductory and secure tenancies receive the same services but introductory tenants have fewer rights.

 Where two or more tenants are housed together and have a joint tenancy agreement, they are jointly and individually responsible for the tenancy conditions.

 - each tenant is responsible for paying the rent on time

 - if one tenant breaks the tenancy conditions the others can be held responsible

 - if one tenant dies, the tenancy is automatically transferred to the surviving tenant(s), providing there has not been a previous succession